 After some time has passed, use abrasive scrubbing pads (non-metals! to avoid scratching the tub) to get rid of the scum on the surface.
 To tackle the dirt in-between the faucets, use a an old toothbrush to remove build-up of deposits.

 Last but not least, rinse clean!
 A detachable shower-head makes this process really easy.
 If you don’t have one, simply use a cup and carefully pour water onto surfaces without spilling on the bathroom floor.

 Pour white vinegar or baking soda down the drain and flush with hot water.
+You can use a combination of the two to deal with any bad odours and to prevent clog buildups in the drain.
+Though if you notice the sink draining slowly you may have a clog already on your hands.
+For that, you may need to use a drain cleaner or consult with a plumber (like https://www.paultheplumbernh.com/nashua/ to show an example).
 For the faucet, use your household disinfectant product combined with a microfiber cloth to get rid of stain and water marks (or use disposable disinfecting wipes).
 Wipes greatly help to reduce bacteria.
 In contrast, cloths may just move germs from one spot to another If you must use cloths, be fastidious about where each one is employed and stored.
 When the handles are done, floss the faucet (yes, you read that right).
 The stringy stuff is perfect for tackling that narrow, grimy space where the base of the faucet and the taps meet the sink.